Greg Barker, Baron Barker of Battle: House of Commons

-On 5 February 2013 MP Gregory Barker voted in favour in the House of Commons Second Reading vote on marriage equality in Britain.
+On 5 February 2013 Barker voted in favour in the House of Commons Second Reading vote on marriage equality in Britain.

 On 14 July 2014, he announced he would not be standing at the 2015 general election.

+In November 2014, Mayor of London, Boris Johnson appointed Barker as the new chairman of the London Sustainable Development Commission.
+He led the organisation in its goal to ensure environmental challenges were prioritised across London, where an estimated population growth of 11 million people (37%) by 2050 was reported.